toddwschneider/nba-shots-db/README.md

 Blog post with some analysis of the data: https://toddwschneider.com/posts/nba-vs-ncaa-basketball-shooting-performance/

 Data comes from the [NBA Stats API](https://stats.nba.com/).
 As of March 2018, the database contains ~4.5 million shots from 2,000 players, and takes up 1.5 GB disk space.
-Database also includes player/season aggregates segmented by shot distance and the distance of the closest defender at the time of the shot.
-Closest defender info is not available for individual shots, but the aggregates are available in the `closest_defender_aggregates` table.

 ## NCAA men's college basketball data